xiaopan-de/vp_tutorial/SystemC_TLM/tlm_demo1/README.md

 ### 1.1 Include Files
 The *initiator* module is based on the TLM 2.0 convenience simple initiator socket.
-It needs the appropriate header, in addition to the standard TLM 2.0 header from the utilities directory.
+So it needs the appropriate header, in addition to the standard TLM 2.0 header from the utilities directory.
 Including `<iostream>` in the header to use functions such as `setw()` to format print.

 ```C
 #include <iomanip>